Alvin Rosco Stancil

 Alvin usually did not personally farm.
 He had a number of tenant farmers.
 He did however farm tobacco one year with Raymond Hill.
 Ralph only recalls seeing him plowing on a few occasions over the years.
 Alvin did assist in driving tobacco trucks to the barn and hanging tobacco in the barn.
 Ralph never observed Alvin or Harvey cropping tobacco, but of course they were between 40 and 50 years old then.
 Neighbors knew that Alvin and Harvey held the distinction of being instrumental in the growing of tobacco in Duplin County.
 They were highly regarded tobacco growers in Johnston County throughout their lives.

 Alvin was known as a fair-minded man.
-He never forced a tenant farmer, whose time was up to leave, until he had a place to move.
+He never forced a tenant farmer, whose time was up, to leave until he had a place to move.
 He paid the debts of at least one, Raymond Hill, putting his own life in peril.
 Raymond was married to his niece, Mavis Stancil Harvey's daughter.

 Alvin had the first vise in the neighborhood he shared.
 He also had the first stalk cutter, used for cotton and corn in the area.
 Two mules pulled it.
-Harvey, George and others used it.
+Harvey, George, and others used it.
 Alvin also had one of the few stump pullers.

+Alvin and Esther had five children.
+Esther was at her mother's in Pine Level when her first child was born.
+Tragically this daughter died at birth.
 Later they had Pluma Esther born Oct.
 10, 1918, a baby born between Pluma and Penny that died at birth, Virginia Penny born Nov.
 4, 1921, Glenn Warren born Nov.
 30, 1924, and Donell Franklin born July 3, 1932.

 Cleaning the Stancil Family Graveyard (2160 Glendale Road, Kenly, NC) was done annually.
-Alvin, Harvey, George and families helped.
+Alvin, Harvey, George, and families helped.
 Early markers were wooden, most were stone.
 Six of Alvin's babies were buried there.
 At least two were daughters.

 There was a snow and sleet storm in January of 1920.
-Alvin hitched his steer Old Ben to the ox cart and visited George and Eva, Henry and Frances and Harvey and Bertha.
+Alvin hitched his steer Old Ben to the ox cart and visited George and Eva, Henry and Frances, and Harvey and Bertha.

 Alvin kept sheep and cattle.
 The sheep were sheared in the spring.
 A man traveled around shearing the sheep and buying the wool.
 Clippers were attached to a hand crank that was turned manually.
 Alvin had mostly white sheep.
 Sometimes twins were born.
 Raising sheep was not profitable.
 Alvin eventually sold all of them.